18F/18f.gsa.gov/pages/what-we-deliver.md

   <section class="grid-row">
     <div class="tablet:grid-col-9">
       <p class="font-sans-lg">
-        Since 2014, 18F has worked with federal, state, and local agencies to improve the user experience of the government.
-Here’s some of our work; get in touch to talk about how we can work together.
+        Since 2014, 18F has worked with federal, state, and local agencies to improve the user experience of government.
+Get in touch to talk about how we can work together.
       </p>
     </div>
     <div class="tablet:grid-col-3">